-Here’s what we looked at.
+Here are the push messaging statistics we looked at.
 We analyzed both push notification open rates, as well as the median time to open, for four main components.

 - Mobile platform